profsmith89/ctps/_sources/chap03.md

 s[0] = 'b'
 ```

 Oops, this produces an error.
 The interpreter reports that a `str` object doesn't support item assignment.
 What it is trying to tell us is that, while a `str` object is a sequence, it is not a mutable sequence.
 Python strings are *immutable* sequences, and thus we cannot use any of the methods for mutable sequence types.
 Once you create a string object, you cannot change the contents of that string.
-However, string processing is a common operation in programming and Python does provide [a whole set of methods we can apply to strings](https://docs.python.org/3/library/stdtypes.html#string-methods).
-And in this list we find [`replace`](https://docs.python.org/3/library/stdtypes.html#str.replace)!
+However, string processing is a common operation in programming and Python does provide a whole set of methods we can apply to strings.[^fn8] And in this list we find `replace`.[^fn9]

 Because Python strings are immutable, the `replace` method states that it creates and returns a new string object with all the old subsequences replaced with the new subsequence.
 Make sure that you understand that `replace` left the original string object untouched when it created a new string object of the form we desired.
 We'll talk in a later chapter about why Python chose to make strings immutable, but for now we know enough to solve the first step in our challenge.